openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >
 > Its user interface is extremely rudimentary, if someone wants to add an AJAXy progressbar and what-not, just let me know. :-)
 >
-> The â€œtechnologyâ€ is not much to mention either â€“ thankfully, pdftohtml can do quite nifty stuff nowadays (just needs a lot of beating to properly zoom the
+> The “technology” is not much to mention either – thankfully, pdftohtml can do quite nifty stuff nowadays (just needs a lot of beating to properly zoom the
       documents), and Google Translate can do awesome job with technical documents.
 >
 > </blockquote>